-The speed limiter keeps the throttle from fully opening, even when the throttle lever is pushed to the maximum.
-Turning in the 2 limits the maximum engine power available and decreases the maximum speed of the ATV.
+A mechanical speed limiter keeps the throttle from fully opening, even when the throttle lever is pushed to maximum travel.
+Turning in the screw limits the throttle lever travel, which reduces the maximum engine power available and decreases the maximum speed of the ATV.